cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 ?
 Enter the calldata:
 ```
-To pass the first JUMPI instruction in this challenge calldata sent must be larger than 32 bytes.
+To pass the first JUMPI instruction in this challenge calldata sent must be larger than 32-bytes.
 After the first JUMPI the calldata is copied into memory.
 So far very vanilla stuff!

 The main mechanic in this challenge is understanding how the evm allocates new memory.
 The EVM provides 3 opcodes to interact with memory.
-MLOAD consumes an offset and loads 32 bytes from memory.
-MSTORE stores 32 bytes into memory and MSTORE8 stores a single byte into memory.
-The catch with this challenge is around the MSTORE allocates memory in 32 byte chunks.
-If you were to store 2 bytes into memory, 32 bytes would still be allocated.
+MLOAD consumes an offset and loads 32-bytes from memory.
+MSTORE stores 32-bytes into memory and MSTORE8 stores a single byte into memory.
+The catch with this challenge is around the MSTORE allocates memory in 32-byte chunks.
+If you were to store 2-bytes into memory, 32-bytes would still be allocated.

 The MSIZE opcode reads the size amount of allocated or hot memory.
-Therefore, even if you only store 5 bytes MSIZE would return 32 bytes as the size of the allocated memory.
+Therefore, even if you only store 5 bytes MSIZE would return 32-bytes as the size of the allocated memory.
 Now we have this knowledge we can pass this challenge.

-As the first JUMPI requires that more than 32 bytes of memory are passed in as calldata.
+As the first JUMPI requires that more than 32-bytes of memory are passed in as calldata.
 This calldata is then stored in memory.
 To complete this challenge you must provide calldata that is 3 bytes smaller than the allocated memory.
 Remember how memory is allocated in 32 byte chunks?
-Therefore we can provide any size of calldata that is 32 + (32\*x) - 3 bytes long.
+Therefore we can provide any size of calldata that is 32 + (32\*x) - 3-bytes long.

 This will do:
-0x60008080806002335af160005260206000f3000000000000000000000000000060008080806002335af160005260206000f30000000000000000000000 (61 bytes)
+0x60008080806002335af160005260206000f3000000000000000000000000000060008080806002335af160005260206000f30000000000000000000000 (61-bytes)

 [Code here](https://www.evm.codes/playground?unit=Wei&callData=0x60008080806002335af160005260206000f3000000000000000000000000000060008080806002335af160005260206000f30000000000000000000000&codeType=Bytecode&code='60203611~857FD5B36~0~037365903~314601957FD5B00'~600%01~_).